V1beR8er/mcbe-true-block-entity/README.md

 Once the entity is created, it will replace the block with air.

 reduceBlockEntity() accepts one input, the block entity.
 If it is not the block entity, it will do nothing.
 It will try to set the permutation of the block at the block entity's location.
-If it cannot for whatever reason, it will do nothing
+If it cannot for whatever reason, it will do nothing.
 There exists special placement for beds, doors, and shulker boxes.
 After, it disappears.